cycleplatform/docs-portal/docs/reference/pipelines/pipelines.md

     * **Standard** - Statically defined pipeline (no variables).
     * **Dynamic** - Pipeline can use dynamic [variable support](/reference/pipelines/variables/)

-### Update & Delete
+Users can optionally define [access controls](/reference/hubs/access-controls) during pipeline create.

+### Pipeline Settings
 While a pipeline is selected, the horizontal navigation will show a settings tab.

+On this page a user can quickly update the name or identifier for the pipeline.
+The `dynamic` checkbox can also be checked/unchecked.
+This setting is what allows/dis-allows a pipeline from using [pipeline variables](/reference/pipelines/variables/).

+This page also allows the user to set the [access controls](/reference/hubs/access-controls) for the pipeline.

-This tab can be used to update the name of the pipeline, see the pipeline ID, and delete the pipeline.
+To delete the pipeline, use the delete pipeline form and submit.

 ### Editing
 Also, while a pipeline is selected, the **Editor** tab allows the user to interact with stages and steps.